THEOTNER/dbmsvote/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT Licence
+This project is licensed under the GNU General Public License v2.0